 Deep Dive

-What it means: ZIG's move was not coin-specific but part of a macro-driven downturn where investors reduced exposure across the board.
+What it means: ZIG’s decline was not coin-specific but part of a macro-driven sell-off, showing it has beta to broader crypto market sentiment.

 3. Near-term Market Outlook